IhGori/SocialNetwork/README.md

 ## Usage

 To create superusers:
- `docker run socialnetwork python3 manage.py createsuperuser`
+ `docker exec socialnetwork python3 manage.py createsuperuser`

 If you change the front-end access route, it must be changed in settings.py to the new address